Chris M. Goddard MD, Ph.D., FRCSC

 As a general surgeon Dr. Goddard was privileged to work in various centers across Canada including the Canadian North which provided opportunities to serve many remote populations and stimulated his interest in the surgical management of various abdominal and soft tissue pain problems.

 To pursue his interests in advanced interdisciplinary integrated pain care, Dr. Goddard began work at the CHANGEPain Clinic in 2016 as an associate.
-In 2018, he began his one-year subspecialized Pain Interventionalist Fellowship training in 2018 with a focused pain practice addressing post-surgical pain, post-cancer therapy pain and post-trauma pain.
+In 2018, he began his one-year subspecialized Pain Interventionalist Fellowship training with a focused pain practice addressing post-surgical pain, post-cancer therapy pain and post-trauma pain.